RayWang0328/RayWang0328/ReadMe.md

 # 💫 About Me:
-Current ML Engineer at Colby College ready to learn!
+Current ML Engineer at Colby College always ready to learn more!

 ## 🌐 Socials: